-Bent quickly made good the government’s raft of measures to cut the railway deficit, leaving Fitzpatrick and his branch heads the thankless task of implementing the ‘sheaf of orders’ made by the Minister each day, leaving them in ‘perpetual expectation as to what next.’
-The outcome was summarised in the VR Annual Report the following year:-
+Bent quickly made good the government’s raft of measures to cut the railway deficit, leaving Fitzpatrick and his Heads of Branches the thankless task of implementing the ‘sheaf of orders’ made by the Minister each day.
+They were placed in ‘perpetual expectation as to what next.’
+The outcome was summarised in their Annual Report the following year:-

 He was on a ‘crusade’, believing the estimated £400,000 railway deficit for 1902-03 would be ongoing, and that it was symptomatic of an ongoing management malaise.
 But he was blind to the work carried out over the previous five years which had delivered huge deficit reductions and laid the way for the big productivity improvements soon to follow.
-He ordered a 10 percent reduction of employees, and while Lockhead, the Acting Chief Traffic Manager, complied quickly, other heads of branches procrastinated, confronted with ‘a task which has occasioned them intense anxiety’.
+He ordered a 10 percent reduction of employees.
+Acting Chief Traffic Manager Robert Lochhead complied quickly but other Heads of Branches procrastinated, confronted with ‘a task which has occasioned them intense anxiety’.

 Railwaymen Push Back